Our Lady of Manaoag: Purported miracles

 Some of the earliest miracles attributed to Our Lady of Manaoag, including the original apparition, are depicted in the murals in the church.

-In the early days of the Spanish era, animist mountain tribes burnt down newly-Christianized villages.
+During the Spanish era, animist mountain tribes burnt down newly-Christianized villages.
 The town of Manaoag was among the settlements that were burnt by the raiders, sending the locals fleeing to the thatch-roofed church.
 The pillagers's leader climbed over the church compound's crude fence and shot flaming arrows at all parts of the church, but the building miraculously did not catch fire.

 During the Second World War, enemy Japanese forces dropped several bombs within the church's vicinity.
 The structure was only moderately damaged.
 Four bombs were released above the church, with three landing on the plaza and the facade, destroying both.
 The last bomb fell into the sanctuary, but miraculously did not explode.
 The supposed presence of chrysanthemum flowers in the church prevented the Japanese soldiers from doing acts of desecration, due to the flower being revered in their culture.

 Other miracles recounted and attributed to the Lady of Manaoag includes rainfalls during droughts, reviving an already-dead boy through holy intercession and holy water, stopping a fire that originated from the church, and resisting various attempts at relocating the shrine.

 Miracles attributed to the Lady of Manaoag in modern times are widespread, attested by believers and widely promoted by word of mouth, publications and legends.
 As such, pilgrims often invoke Her intercession in times of dire need, with some of the petitioners travelling all the way from far places to do so.